discordeno/discordeno/website/docs/examples/reactionroles.md

 - A `label` or `emoji` - What Discord should display as the text in the buttons
 - A `customId` - Developer defined ID that can be up to 100 characters long.
 This is where we can store information and use it to tell the buttons apart from one another.
 We will see how this is useful soon

-This also applies to the `interaction.respond` function that we call.
+This also applies to the `interaction.reply` function that we call.
 It too has a `content` for the message and a `components` array, inside of which is an action row containing 3 buttons that we defined.

-If you save and then run the bot, you might noticed that Discord still says that the application did not respond, but how is that possibile?
+If you save and then run the bot, you might noticed that Discord still says that the application did not reply, but how is that possibile?

-Although we just added the code to respond to the interaction, we have forgot a Discordeno concept called `desired properties`.
+Although we just added the code to reply to the interaction, we have forgot a Discordeno concept called `desired properties`.
 This is an optimization Discordeno uses to make your code more performant however it requires you do write some code.
 You can learn more on the [desired properties page](../desired-properties.md).

 Looking through the code we have written so far we can see that